 Phaedrus: Seriously, you’re just pulling this out of your cloak, aren’t you?

 Socrates: Oh, you don’t want to know what’s under there.
 And let’s not forget your own limitations.
 I mean, I tell a tale from Egypt, and you don’t believe me?
+Just because it's from Egypt?
 You don’t get out much, do you?

 Phaedrus: OK, I get it.